herseyc/raspastro/RaspAstroWeb/ReadMe.md

 # RaspAstro Web
-Display interesting and useful Astronomy data.
+Web application which display interesting and useful Astronomy data.
 Information about the Sun, Moon, planets, and the ISS.

 ## requirements.txt
 Install the required python modules.